sedostheatre/sedos.co.uk/input/events/the-miller-and-his-men.md

 \
 Please ensure that all applications reach us by 6pm on Saturday 31 October.
 Although we can't cast everyone in every reading, we will try to ensure everyone gets a fair turn.\
 \
 If you are cast, you will be emailed a copy of the script, together with the cast list, on Sunday 1 November.
-There will be rehearsals on Thursday 5 and Tuesday 10 November with the performance on Thursday 12 November, all at 7.30pm.
+There will be rehearsals on Thursday 5 and Tuesday 10 November.

+**We welcome an audience, so do feel free to join us on Thursday 12 November, all at 7.30pm..
+Please email readings@sedos.co.uk for the link.
+We look forward to seeing you there!**